enerqi/odin-lang-skeleton/README.md

 ## [Sublime Text](https://www.sublimetext.com/) editor specific files

 The `OdinJustTarget.sublime-build` file is an example [sublime build file](https://www.sublimetext.com/docs/build_systems.html).
 Delete it if no developer is using sublime text.
-Same for the very basic `.sublime-project` file.
+Same for the very basic `.sublime-project` file, which you can rename to match your project if it's useful.

 If you install this you get a lot of build options for *compiling* either the individual file or the current package of the file open in the editor.
 The artifacts are output to the the `target` directory.